 - Stay in Moab for visiting Island in the Sky district of the Canyonlands.
 Here you can find our tips for the best places to stay near Canyonlands National Park.
 Alternatively, compare hotels and short-term rental accommodations in Moab via the map below.
 Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
 Check it out!

 If you find that planning a trip to Canyonlands National Park is a bit overwhelming or if you would like to experience some of the more remote areas of the park by 4×4, then you might also consider visiting with a tour.
+While most tours start and end in Moab, it’s even possible to visit Canyonlands from Salt Lake City for a day (see this amazing day tour).

 LEARN MORE: Best Tours & Day Trips from Moab